AliMO77/connected-autonomous-driving-Ali/README.md

-# Connected and Autonomous Driving - Final Project
+# Connected and Autonomous Driving

 This project is based off the Open Source Unity Simulator from Udacity and its [Self-Driving Car Nanodegree Capstone Project](https://github.com/udacity/CarND-Capstone).
 Some modifications and customizations have been introduced by us, so don't try to blindly copy existing solutions you might find online.